 So, why did Colorado’s most anti-tax, anti-spend voters approve this tax increase?

-First and foremost, a majority of voters, especially Republican voters, are much more likely to support a tax increase when they know exactly where the money is going and how it will be spent.
-In the case of Ballot Issue 2C, it was crystal clear to voters that every penny would be spent on road repairs and nothing else.
-When sales tax or bond measure language is vague about where the money is going or how it will be spent, you can be sure any Republican support regardless of the cause, will decline rapidly.
-In fact, many sales tax proposals or initiatives that require voter approval and direct funds into some kind of “general fund” rarely gain the support of a majority of Colorado voters.
+First and foremost, most voters, especially Republican voters, are much more likely to support a tax increase when they know exactly how it will be spent.
+In the case of Ballot Issue 2C, it was crystal clear to voters that every penny would be allocated toward road repairs and nothing else.

 When ballot measure language is vague in describing how funds will be spent, you can be sure voter support, especially among Republicans, will decline rapidly.
 Furthermore, in our 20 years of experience, a ballot measure that allocates funds into the “general fund” is the kiss of death.

 The second reason Ballot Issue 2C was approved is that repairing roads was a top priority for voters, including Republicans!
 Acceptable roads and transportation needs are an issue that touches all voters daily.
 The voters of Colorado Springs did not need to be persuaded that the city’s roads were in horrible shape and needed attention.
 The passage of Ballot Issue 2C demonstrates that Republicans are willing to raise taxes if it addresses a problem that is important to them.

 The third reason Ballot Issue 2C was approved is the inclusion of a five-year sunset provision.
 As a result, fiscally conservative voters did not have to worry about a future ballot measure passing to repeal the sales tax.
 Instead, that will happen automatically in 2020, unlike other ballot measure proposals.